 If all else fails, download a few images on your phone beforehand.
 However, avoid vague statements such as “short back and sides”.
 Be precise as these statements are very subjective between barbers.

 1. Ask Your Barber What They Can Do For You

-Although this may make you feel like preparation and research is futile, but simply asking your barber for advice is vital.
+Although this may make you feel like preparation and research is futile, simply asking your barber for advice is vital.
 You may have spent hours reading through guides like ours to put together what may be your perfect haircut.
 However, ask your barber what they think is best and trust their expertise.
-They have the experience in cutting countless heads of hair to be able to make recommendations.
+They have experience in cutting countless heads of hair to be able to make recommendations.

 Don’t be crushed if it turns out that he or she believes that what you want may not work for you.
 It avoids dissatisfaction with a disappointing end result and a breach of trust with your barber.
 After all, you’ll be putting yourself into their hands so learn to value their expert opinion.